ssanj/quiet/README.md

 Usage: quiet [OPTIONS] --items <ITEMS>

 Options:
       --items <ITEMS>              The number of items to show.
+Values range from 0 to 255.
 This includes errors and warnings to display.
 By default only errors are shown.
-Use --show-warnings to include warnings.
-Values range from 0 to 255
+Use --show-warnings to include warnings
       --show-warnings              Flag to include warnings in the output --file-filter <FILE_FILTER>  The file (if any) to filter on.
+Matches the file at the end of the path so you don't have to specify a full path.
+Example: --file-filter main.rs
-Example: --file-filter main.rs -h, --help                       Print help information -V, --version                    Print version information
+  -h, --help                       Print help information (use `--help` for more detail) -V, --version                    Print version information
 ```

 Cargo output should be passed to Quiet through the following format:

 ```
  cargo check -q --message-format json-diagnostic-rendered-ansi 2>&1